dustinpfister/blog_posts/_posts/js-function-inverse.md

 ### 2.3 - Distance and angle

 Now lets say that I want a function that will give me a position from an origin given a distance and angle, and the inverse of such a function.
+For this I will want a get position function that will again make use of Math.cos, and Math.sin to get the position with a given known distance and angle.
+I can then create the inverse of this kind of get position function by making use of a distance formula, and the get d function that I worked out in an above example in this section that uses the Math.atn2 method.

 ```js
 // get radian, get degree, and a distance function